top of page

 Our foster care training barely mentioned the disorder, much less prepared us for how a child with severe RAD would interact within a family setting.
 Parenting children with developmental trauma was presented as being only slightly more difficult than parenting neurotypical or biological children, just with more paperwork.
 We quickly learned that was far from the reality.

-Nobody warned us about the extent of property destruction that children with reactive attachment disorder could cause.
-Off the top of my head, Joe damaged or destroyed:
+Nobody warned us about the extent of property destruction our son Joe* would cause either.
+Just a few examples off the top of my head:

 • Three windows